WebAssembly/spec/document/core/syntax/values.rst

 Convention
 ..........

-* Code points are sometimes used interchangeably with natural numbers :math:`n < 1114112`.
+* Characters (Unicode scalar values) are sometimes used interchangeably with natural numbers :math:`n < 1114112`.